alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

 ### RLS policy

-On the Postgres side we were also going to have a global state in the settings configuration (i.e. `current_setting('app.account_id')`), so we also needed a RLS policy that would capture all the possible values for that global state.
+On the Postgres side we were also going to have a global state in the settings configuration (i.e. `current_setting('app.account_id')`), so we also needed an RLS policy that would capture all the possible values for that global state.

 We went with something like this: